esplusnin/esplusnin/README.md

 I am a Swift Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - I'm studying Swift language and try to immerse into iOS development as deep as possible
-- In my free time i prefer to do something useful, e.g. running, going for a walk, study English or something else
+- In my free time I prefer to do something useful and pleasent
-- You can see part of my life in my Instagram account, which reference is above
+- You can see part of my life in my Instagram account, which is pointed above
 - :mailbox: How to reach me: **esplusnin94@yandex.ru**

 <div align="center">